Inclusive jet cross section in $pp$ collisions at $\sqrt{s} = 200$ and $510$ GeV: Results

 The double-differential inclusive-jet cross section, $\frac{\mathrm{d}^2\sigma}{\mathrm{d}\pt\mathrm{d}\eta}$, is presented as a function of jet $\pt$ within two $\eta$ ranges, $|\eta|<$ 0.5 and 0.5 $<|\eta|<$ 0.9 at $\sqrt{s} = 200$~and 510 GeV, as shown in Fig.~\ref{fig:pp_xsec} and Tables~\ref{tab:sigma200} and~\ref{tab:sigma510}, respectively.
 The results were obtained by combining data from three jet-patch triggers, JP0, JP1, and JP2.
 All of the unfolded results are unbiased particle-jet cross sections corrected with the matching ratios, unfolding matrix, and efficiencies calculated using the embedding sample.

 The inclusive jet cross sections from \pythia{} event generators, which incorporate the Lund string hadronization model and provide the stable final-state particles, are compared to our results in Fig.~\ref{fig:cmppy}.
 The same jet-finding algorithm with the identical parameters and kinematic cuts as in the data analysis were applied to the final particles generated by \pythia{}.
+The reconstructed jet $p_T$ from the event generator was corrected by the off-axis cone UE method.
 Although the embedding was generated from the \pythia{}~6 Perugia~2012 tune with the modified $\text{PARP}(90)$ parameter, the results consistently underpredict the data by almost 30\%.
 In contrast, the newer ``Detroit'' tune of \pythia{}~8~\cite{prd:detroit2021} overestimates the jet cross section by 20-40\%, depending on the jet $\pt$.

 Predictions at NNLO accuracy came from the NNLOJet theoretical framework~\cite{Gehrmann:2018szu,PhysRevLett.118.072002} with full color coherence in the form of FastNLO interpolation grids~\cite{applfast,applfast2} that were produced with a recommended renormalization and factorization scale choice, $\mu = \hat{H}_{\text{T}}$~\cite{Currie2018}.
 In order to compare our results with these fixed-order pQCD calculations, the hadronization correction factor $C_{\text{had}}$, as discussed in Section~\ref{sec:hadcorr}, was applied to the NNLO calculations.
 Figure~\ref{fig:cmpnnlo} shows comparisons of these results with NNLO calculations using CT18~\cite{ct18}, HERAPDF2.0~\cite{hera20}, MSHT20~\cite{msht20}, and NNPDF4.0~\cite{nnpdf40} PDFs with the hadronization correction applied.
 For CT18, MSHT20, and NNPDF4.0 PDF predictions, our measured jet cross sections are larger than the predicted value at low jet $\pt{}$ and smaller by an almost constant 20\% at high jet $\pt$.
 It is interesting to note that our data agree well with the HERAPDF2.0 prediction except in the first few low jet-$\pt{}$ bins.
 The overall discrepancies shown in Fig.~\ref{fig:cmpnnlo} might not be explained solely from the respective PDF uncertainties, but also from missing higher-order contributions beyond the NNLO.
 Accurate estimations of uncertainties due to missing higher-order contributions or future developments on the next-to-next-to-next-to-leading-order calculations and beyond could accommodate the difference seen in Fig.~\ref{fig:cmpnnlo}.